Y0ss-Please/javascript_calculator/README.md

 - All numbers limited to ten digits.
 Solutions in excess are converted to exponential notation.
 - Has an invert key for negative values.
 - Works with decimals.
+- Works with keyboard like how you would expect.

 Thanks.